 - A Las Vegas zip occupies the first place in Top 20 zip codes with the highest increase in baby boomers, in the company of other zip codes in the Southwest and the West.

 - A number of zip codes in popular retirement cities in warm states like Florida and Arizona dominate the list of Top 20 zips codes with the largest share of baby boomers (defined as those born between 1948 and 1962).

-New York dominates the top 20 zips with the largest boomer population
+New York dominates the top 20 zips with the largest baby boomer population

-The most populous city in the U.S., New York has the largest population of baby boomers.
+The most populous city in the U.S., New York is the top boomer location, boasting the largest population of baby boomers.
 This certainly challenges the myth that all seniors prefer Florida with New York City boasting almost half as many baby boomers as the entire state of Florida – 1.4 million versus 3.9 million.
 Claiming 14 zip codes in our top 20, NYC does a fairly good job catering to the needs of its older residents with various senior discounts (from transportation to entertainment), social programs, and cultural activities.

 Brooklyn’s 11234, encompassing the neighborhoods of Bergen Beach, Mill Basin, and Flatlands, is home to the largest population belonging to this generation of all the zip codes analyzed – 19,450, followed by the neighboring 11236, which overlaps Canarsie, with 18,672.

-Upper West Side’s 10025, third in our list with an 18,277 total number of baby boomers, is also the 10th most expensive zip in the U.S., with rents going for about $4,444 a month.
+Upper West Side’s 10025, third in our list of boomer locations, with an 18,277 total number of baby boomers, is also the 10th most expensive zip in the U.S., with rents going for about $4,444 a month.